-- Homework will be due at 9am on the date indicated on the schedule.
+- Homework will be due at 12pm on the date indicated on the schedule.
 Late submissions will penalized 5 percentage points.
 For every 24 hours late after the missed deadline, an additional 5 percentage points will be deducted from the score.
-Homework should be completed individually and not discussed with anyone else.

 - Students should abide by the Duke Community Standard at all times.
 If a questionable circumstance arises, do not hesitate to seek my guidance (before is always better than after).